TempusOwl/db-site/_docs/03-conduct.md

 title: "BDSM Starter Guide"
 permalink: /docs/conduct/
 excerpt: "How to quickly install and setup Minimal Mistakes for use with GitHub Pages."
-last_modified_at: 2021-06-07T08:48:05-04:00
+last_modified_at: 2022-02-14T08:48:05-04:00
 redirect_from:
   - /theme-setup/
 toc: true
+toc_sticky: true
 ---

-## Conduct & Expectations
+## Conduct
 - Never cheat or engage with additional partners in an exclusive dynamic.
-- Never openly talk/brag about your BDSM relationship by name-dropping your partner with others unless you talked about being "public".
+- Never openly talk/brag about your BDSM relationship by name-dropping your partner with others unless that is agreed upon.
 People often expect some anonymity and privacy in BDSM as not to affect their personal and/or professional life.
-- Never use your Dom status to pressure someone into doing something they are uncomfortable with IE: Giving Nudes that was stated as being a limit.
+- See out and learn safety concerns for any kink you wish to practice on someone (or have done on yourself).
+- Never stop learning, we are all students in this big world.
+Always come in with an open mind and ears.
+- Never take screenshots, photo images, videos, or refer to someone being inside what could be perceived as the BDSM community, for the same reason above.
+- Never be a Dom/Sub who uses their status to abuse and manipulate.
+Follow your partner's limits and listen/follow what they say.
 - Do not use your safe word as a joke, it devalues its importance for the moment when it is truly needed.
 - If you are uncomfortable/something is not right, stop.
 Do not push yourself beyond what you find okay to appease anyone.
-Your safety comes first.
+Your personal safety comes first.
-- Never share "personal" photos and videos, unless they consent to that.
 - Do not underestimate the headspace of a submissive.
-Some submissives may to consent to something they would not otherwise when feeling submissive.
+Some submissives may consent to something they would not otherwise when feeling submissive.
 As a Dominant, you should be cautious around pushing boundaries within scenes and know the limits of your submissive.
-Discussing changes/ideas prior to be safe and protect your Sub even if they won't themselves.
-If things happen in the moment know the risk and watch out for your partner and their body language/tone.

 ## House Rules
-If you ever partake in a local event check their rules and expections before going.
+If you ever partake in a local event or community check their rules and expectations before diving in.
 Many have specific rules that may not be obvious, such as no phone/camera use or drinking.
-Rules like these exist to ensure the privacy of attendees, but it can be a confusing venture if you do not pay attention.
+Rules like these exist to ensure the privacy and safety of attendees, it can be a confusing venture if you do not pay attention.
 If you are unsure about something reach out beforehand and ask if something is alright before attempting it or showing up.
+When in doubt these events are staffed by Dungeon Monitors usually and they exist to ask.

+## Our Discord Community Rules
+- Unwanted sexual direct messages will result in bans.
+- Not following Direct Messaging Preferences may result in bans.
+- Do not use our community for your gain IE: Discords, OnlyFans, Phishing Etc….
+Doing so results in a permanent ban, as well as those involved.

+**Banned topics -** kink-shaming, trigger topics like rape, suicide, unhealthy relationships, abuse, depression.
+Politics/race/religion, shock, homophobia/transphobia, ableism, and drug use.
+**Banned kinks -** scat, necrophilia, bestiality, drug play/drugging/rape(cnc okay), findom and (hebe+ephe+pedo)phila, sounding, blood/gore, vore/inflation/furry, voyeurism, pregnant women, fisting.
+**Note:** any staff may include/stop additional topics/kinks as desired Join our Discord for a full list of our current rules.